thebentern/wemos-mini-templogger/README.md

 ### Reporting interval

-* Default is one minute
+* The default publish interval is one minute
 ```cpp
 #define ONE_MINUTE 60000
 ```